Mikaela/mikaela.github.io/n/dns.md

     which is the most common way of getting IPv6 address in your local area network as opposed to IPv4 where you would have [Dynamic Host Configuration Protocol (DHCP)](https://en.m.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
-    - Your router does get the IPv6 subnet assignment for LAN distributon by means of [DHCPv6 Prefix Delegation](https://en.wikipedia.org/wiki/Prefix_delegation) which is also common on mobile networks.
+    - Your router does get the IPv6 subnet assignment for LAN distribution by means of [DHCPv6 Prefix Delegation](https://en.wikipedia.org/wiki/Prefix_delegation) which is also common on mobile networks.

 ### Why to use ECS?